RobertoBenjami/stm32_hal_graphics_display_drivers/README.md

 - color depth for reading: READBITDEPTH
 - do not change the screen size: LCD_PIXEL_WIDTH, LCD_PIXEL_HEIGHT

+# Lower layer

-# The lower layer carries out the delivery of the data required for initialization and drawing over a physical channel.
+Carries out the delivery of the data required for initialization and drawing over a physical channel.
 The physical channel can be an SPI interface or a parallel interface.
 The parallel interface can use the GPIO pins “lcd_io_gpiox_hal.h / c”, or if the controller contains FSC/FSMC peripherals, we use the “lcd_io_fsmcx_hal.h / c” interface, because it is much faster.